hazeycode/clulz/README.md

 Provides a semi-declarative, zero-allocation API for building CLI programs.

 __NOTE__: Blocked by comptime bugs in Zig stage 1.
 Looking for a temporary workaround for compiler crash when multiple args are specified in `CommandDescriptors`.
+See [this issue](https://github.com/hazeycode/clulz/issues/2).

 Tracking the latest Zig release, currently verison 0.9.1